Particle Filter for Bayesian Inference on Privatized Data: Proofs and Technical Details

 where $A_t = \{ (\theta,x) : \pi_0 (\theta) > 0, r_t(x) > U \}$ is the event of success.
 The importance weight becomes

 where

 with its denominator denoted as $c_{\epsilon_t}(\sdp)$.
 Often, both of the normalizing constants $c_{\eta_t} (\sdp)$ and $c_{\epsilon_t}(\sdp)$ are intractable.
-Nevertheless, this can be addressed by using a consistent estimate of the fraction of the two normalizing constant (Lemma~\ref{lemma: convergence of posterior mean}).
+Nevertheless, this can be addressed by using a consistent estimate of the fraction of the two normalizing {constants} (Lemma~\ref{lemma: convergence of posterior mean}).